victor-explore/victor-explore.github.io/content/posts/Dump/You are RL Agent.md

 The human journey can be seen as a continuous process of refining our world model to better navigate reality and maximize both immediate and long-term rewards.

+## Will add later
+- There are some space that have high value function, for example being born righ